-A.7.1 Each message transmitted by the Client Device or the Server Device shall have the structure set out in Table 2.
+A.7.1 Each message transmitted by the client device or the server device shall have the structure shown in Table 2.

-Field Data Type Bytes Value Start Sentinel UINT 2 The value 0xCAFE.
-Refer to A.7.2 Protocol Version Code UINT 1 Refer to A.7.3 Integrity Code Algorithm Code UINT 1 Refer to A.7.4 Message Length UINT 2 The length of the message in bytes (including the Integrity Code) Message Sequence Number UINT 2 Refer to A.7.5 Message Date Time ТХТ 14 The UTC date and time from the message sender's internal clock, in the format YYYYMMDDHHMMSS Message Sender TXT 10 The identity of the message sender.
-Refer to A.10.1.
-Status Flags UINT 2 Refer to A.7.6 and A.7.7 Extension Profile Code UINT 1 Refer to A.7.8 and A.7.9 Extension Profile Status Flags UINT 1 Refer to A.7.10 Fields specific to Client Device Record (refer to A.7.11) or Server Device Record (refer to A.7.12) Integrity Code BIN 0 N Refer to A.8
+Field Data Type Bytes Value Start Sentinel UINT 2 Value: 0xCAFE.
+See A.7.2.
+Protocol Version Code UINT 1 See A.7.3 Integrity Code Algorithm Code UINT 1 See A.7.4 Message Length UINT 2 Length of the message in bytes (including the Integrity Code) Message Sequence Number UINT 2 See A.7.5 Message Date Time тхт 14 UTC date and time from the message sender's internal clock, in the format YYYYMMDDHHMMSS Message Sender тхт 10 Identity of the message sender.
+See A.10.1.
+Status Flags UINT 2 See A.7.6 and A.7.7 Extension Profile Code UINT 1 See A.7.8 and A.7.9 Extension Profile Status Flags UINT 1 See A.7.10 Fields specific to client device record (see A.7.11) or server device record (see 0) Integrity Code BIN 0 N See A.8